SoPH89/Movie-Website/README.md

 # Movie-Website

-This project was built with simple HTML, css and some Javascript.
+This project was built with a simple HTML, css and some Javascript.